neildawson/neildawson.github.io/_work/nandos.md

 ---
 title: "Get a Nando's"
-description: "Merging distinct delivery and collection ordering systems into an optimised experience that boosted conversions over 40%"
+description: "Merging distinct delivery and collection ordering systems, boosting conversions by over 40%"
 ---

 In late 2017 Nando’s began rolling out a home delivery service to their restaurants.